A Sound Correction

 DONG.

-“This is barbaric!
-Not to mention—out of time!” she gasped, her hips demonstrating an unexpected aptitude for jitterbug-style jiggling—accompanying the strong lead of the vicar’s instinctive rhythmical cadence.
+“This is barbaric!” she gasped, her hips demonstrating an unexpected aptitude for jitterbug-style jiggling — accompanying the strong lead of the vicar’s instinctive rhythmical cadence.

-With the bell’s peal reverberating around the tower, Miss Featherstone winced—startled, flushed, and faintly aware that not all of the reverberation was coming from the bell.
+With the bell’s peal reverberating around the tower, Miss Featherstone winced.
+She was startled, flushed, and faintly aware that not all of the reverberation was coming from the bell.
+Every impact of the dreadful spoon blazed through her like a shockwave, igniting fresh waves of smarting within her tender cheeks.

 Whack.